 And perhaps that’s part of the problem: staying safe has begun to seem impossible, yet people understandably aren’t willing to give up all they do online simply to avoid the problem.
 In fact, 70% of American adults think a major cyberattack – one crippling power grids, banking, or air traffic control, for instance – is inevitable within the next 5 years.
 Cybercrime seems, in a way, to now be seen as a force of nature, an insurmountable problem.

 But help exists.
 Staying safe and private when you connect is far from impossible.
-Avast provides multiple desktop and mobile security tools, including password management and ransomware protection.
+Avast provides multiple desktop and mobile security tools, including free password management and ransomware protection.
 But even the best tools in the world won’t keep cyberattacks at bay if the people who need them most – in short, every one of us – simply give up and give in.
 Data breaches may be inevitable.
 But being a victim doesn’t have to be.

 Image: Tim Gouw

 Johns Hopkins University cryptographers used publicly available documentation from Apple and Google and discovered that if you have the right tools, Android and iOS encryption may not be as robust as you think.

 After a FaceTime bug was uncovered in 2019, Google researchers have discovered the same bug in other group chat apps including Signal, JioChat, Mocha, Google Duo, and Facebook Messenger.